 - Deep breathing exercises

 Habits are second nature, especially for ones like fingernail biting, and it can be difficult to keep them at the forefront of your mind when you’re trying to break them.
 To help you remember to stop your habit, place little reminders around your home and in your phone to help keep you on track.
 These reminders could be a simple as remembering to use the spray to stop you chewing your nails or what not to pack for your lunch and snack if you’re trying to eat healthily.
 Additionally, if your goal is to quit smoking, motivational notes to yourself can help boost your morale in the morning and remind you to take spare batteries or chargers if you’re using a nicotine replacement device.
+For example, if you use a Delta 9o Vape, extra batteries and chargers could help you to get through your day.

 Prepare For Setbacks